rohamSadeghi/Pizza-shop/README.md

 - Please make sure that you are using python3.8 as your interpreter.
 (If I had enough time I would dockerize this project.
 I hope you can run it without any problems)

+- Create a .env file for your environment variables (required variables are SECRET_KEY, DEBUG and DEVEL)

 - Install requirements (i.e. ```pip install -r requirements.txt```)

 - Create project's tables (i.e. ```python manage.py makemigrations``` and ```python manage.py migrate```)